ChiarelliS/Portfolio/Project1/readme.md

 # Project 1 - ETL/ELT pipeline
-This is a data engineering project about U.S. companies financial data.
+This is a **data engineering project** about U.S. companies financial data.
 The data is fetched for the last 5 financial years.
 The following pipeline is orchestrated using Kestra.
 You can get the yml file with the kestra workflow [here](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/workflow.yml).
-To set up gcp in kestra store your ssh key in the kv store, then execute the following flows (modify project id, bucket name, dataset value according to your gcp project features): [gcp_kv_flow](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/flows/gcp_kv.yml), [gcp_setup_flow](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/flows/gcp_setup.yml).
 * Company data extraction from API (Python code)
 * Creation of a table to store our data in BigQuery
 * Upload of the data to the gcs
 * Some data transformation using dbt from the cloud
 * Creation of some dashboard to get interesting insights from our data

-NB to run kestra on your local machine run in your terminal:\
+NB **to run kestra on your local machine** run in your terminal:\
 `docker-compose build` to build the docker-compose image\
 `docker-compose up` to create the docker container\
 Then you can access kestra UI from `localhost:8080`

+**To set up gcp in kestra** store your ssh key in the kv store, then execute the following flows (modify project id, bucket name, dataset value according to your gcp project features): [gcp_kv_flow](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/flows/gcp_kv.yml), [gcp_setup_flow](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/flows/gcp_setup.yml).

 The financial data fetched consists of data from companies' annual 10-k forms.
    In this project I am going to extract the total revenue of each company in the last 5 financial years, and I am going to create a csv file containing the following informations about each company: